Your Cart (0)

 Weeks 5-6

 These are definitely the best two weeks on the C-section recovery week by week breakdown!
 By the end of week six, or perhaps even a bit earlier, your incision site will be fully healed.
-Your uterus will be more or less back to its normal size so you're looking and feeling more like your pre-pregnancy self, and your doctor will likely clear you to resume all normal activity.
+Your uterus will be more or less back to its normal size and your doctor will likely clear you to resume all normal activity.

 If things don’t go as planned, or your six-week journey doesn’t completely line up with what's outlined here, remember not to get discouraged.
 Everyone’s recovery is different!
-So many different factors play into how you'll feel and what you'll feel up to doing.
 Just remember that the most important thing is to care for yourself and your new baby.

 The first six weeks of postpartum recovery are all about taking the time you need to rest and make sure your incision is completely healed.
 However, your postpartum journey doesn’t end there.